olivercxu/olivercxu.github.io/_pages/about.md

 # 📖 Educations
 - *2021.01 - 2024.10*, Doctor of Philosophy, Department of Biomedical Engineering, The Chinese University of Hong Kong, Hong Kong, China
-- *2017.09 - 2020.07*, Master of Science, Daheng College, University of Chinese Academy of Sciences,Changchun, China.
+- *2017.09 - 2020.07*, Master of Science, Daheng College, University of Chinese Academy of Sciences,Beijing, China.
 - *2013.09 - 2017.07*, Bachelor of Engineering, College of Optical Science and Engineering, Zhejiang University, Hangzhou, China.

 # 💬 Invited Talks